 By default all your methods are public, anyone can use them.

-But you can also restrict them to only internal use.
+But you can restrict them to internal use only.

 Why would you want to do that?